LostVirt/HookInterfaceCreator/README.md

 # LostClient Interface Creator Written in C#

 ## Json Deserialization
-Deserializes Json file into objects using NewtonSoft Library.
+###Deserializes Json file into objects using NewtonSoft Library.

 ## Usage
-This will be used to create the interfaces for the hooks in LostClient that is written in Java.
+### This is used to create the Java interfaces for the hooks in LostClient.